Flaunt It (album): Popular culture

-"Love Missile F1-11" was used in the 1986 hit film Ferris Bueller's Day Off and the 2002 video game Grand Theft Auto: Vice City.
-A version of the song is featured in the South Park episode Super Fun Time, with Eric Cartman singing along "I'm having a super fun time".
-The song also features on the trailer for Stretch (2014).
+"Love Missile F1-11" was used in the American teen comedy film Ferris Bueller's Day Off (1986) and the video game Grand Theft Auto: Vice City (2002).
+A version of the song is featured in the South Park episode "Super Fun Time", with Eric Cartman singing along "I'm having a super fun time".
+The song also features on the trailer for the American crime comedy film Stretch (2014).

-Pop Will Eat Itself released a cover of "Love Missile F1-11" as a single in May 1987, before including it on their debut studio albumBox Frenzy in 1988.
-David Bowie covered the song as an outtake during the sessions for his 2003 studio album, Reality.
+Pop Will Eat Itself released a cover version of "Love Missile F1-11" as a single in May 1987, before including it on their debut studio album Box Frenzy in 1988.
+David Bowie covered the song as an outtake during the sessions for his twenty-fourth studio album, Reality (2003).
 It was then released as a B-side for the single "New Killer Star".

 The robot depicted on Syd Brak's cover art was ranked as the 17th best robot of all time on the January 18th, 2017 episode of The Best Show with Tom Scharpling.